jennysy/Udacity/README.md

 Reviewed unstructured data to understand the patterns and natural categories that the data fits into.
 Used multiple algorithms and both empirically and theoretically compared and contrasted their results.
 Made predictions about the natural categories of multiple types in a dataset, then checked these predictions against the result of unsupervised analysis.

+* Train a Smartcab to Drive

+Applied reinforcement learning to build a simulated vehicle navigation agent.
+This project involved modeling a complex control problem in terms of limited available inputs, and designing a scheme to automatically learn an optimal driving strategy based on rewards and penalties.